rishijeet/machine-learning-book/chapter-14-model-evaluation.md

 print(f"Root Mean Squared Error (RMSE): {rmse:.2f}")
 ```

-## Visual Explanation

-!A visual representation of a Confusion Matrix, clearly labeling the True Positive, True Negative, False Positive, and False Negative quadrants.
-*The Confusion Matrix is the foundation for most classification metrics.*

 ## Summary

 - **Accuracy is not always enough**, especially for imbalanced datasets where one class is much more frequent than another.